Gareth Bale: Real Madrid

 On 1 September 2013, Spanish club Real Madrid announced that they had reached an agreement for the transfer of Bale, signing a six-year deal in a then world record deal.
 The Spanish press (and Real Madrid TV) reported that Bale had cost £77 million (€91 million), while the British press reported a world record transfer fee of £85.3 million (€100 million), which would be above Cristiano Ronaldo's transfer record fee of £80 million (€94 million); however, in January 2016, documents pertaining to the transfer were leaked by Football Leaks which confirmed a world record transfer fee of €100.8 million (£85.1 million).
 Bale's record was surpassed in August 2016 by Paul Pogba's record fee of €105 million (£89.2 million).
 Bale was assigned the number 11 shirt at Madrid.

-2013–2015
+2013 to 2015

 The first half of Bale's season was plagued by injuries; of Real's first 16 games after his signing, Bale missed five and was substituted on or off in six others, playing only five full games.
 Bale scored on his Real Madrid debut, a goal coming in the 38th minute against Villarreal, before being substituted later in the game for Ángel Di María.
 Bale's second appearance for Madrid came in a 6–1 victory over Galatasaray in the Champions League.
 Although Bale only played the final 26 minutes, his free kick led to Cristiano Ronaldo's second goal of the game.
 On 28 September 2013, Bale made his home debut as a second-half substitute in a 1–0 loss to local rivals Atlético Madrid.